To make things even more comfortable, they have collaborated with Twitch to sync subs automatically and emotes between the platforms.

 Step 2: Sync Subscriber Roles

-Discord will automatically create a role for your Twitch subscribers, but you can still edit the color of the role and what they are allowed to do in the roles section of your server’s setting.
+Discord will automatically create a role for your Twitch subscribers, but you can still edit the color of the role and what they are allowed to do in the roles section of your server’s settings.

 As long as they have synced their Twitch account to their Discord, your subscribers will automatically be able to use your Twitch emotes once you have set everything into place.